-Having recently directed the successful production of Bacchae for the Warwick Ancient Drama Festival, Katharine Broderick (BA Classical Civilisation, 2021, MA by Research Classics and Ancient History, present), discusses tragedy, humour and the relevance of Ancient Greek plays in modern society.
+Having produced the successful production of Bacchae for the Warwick Ancient Drama Festival, Katharine Broderick (BA Classical Civilisation, 2021, MA by Research Classics and Ancient History, present), discusses tragedy, humour and the relevance of Ancient Greek plays in modern society.

 What are you currently working on?